Stone of Scone: Origin and legends

 In the 14th century the English cleric and historian Walter of Guisborough identified the previous location of the Scottish coronation stone as the monastery of Scone, 3 km north of Perth:

 Various theories and legends exist about the stone's history prior to its placement in Scone.
-One story concerns Fergus, son of Erc, the first King of the Scots in Scotland, whose transport of the Stone from Ireland to Argyll, where he was crowned on it, was recorded in a 15th-century chronicle.
+One story concerns Fergus, son of Erc, the first King of the Scots in Scotland, whose transport of the Stone from Ireland to Argyll, where he was crowned on it, was recorded in Orygynale Cronykil of Scotland, a 15th-century chronicle.
 Some versions identify the stone brought by Fergus with the Lia Fáil used at Tara for inaugurating the High Kings of Ireland.

 Other traditions contend that the Lia Fáil remains at Tara.
-(Inis Fáil, "The Island of Destiny", is one of the traditional names of Ireland.)
+Inis Fáil, "The Island of Destiny," is one of the traditional names of Ireland.
 Other legends place the origins of the Stone in Biblical times and identify it as the Stone of Jacob, taken by Jacob from Bethel while on the way to Haran (Genesis 28:10–22).
 This same Stone of Jacob was then supposedly taken to ancient Ireland by the prophet Jeremiah.

-Contradicting these legends, geologists have proven that the stone taken by Edward I of England to Westminster is a "lower Old Red Sandstone", which was quarried in the vicinity of Scone.
+Contradicting these legends, geologists have proven that the stone taken by Edward I to Westminster is a "lower Old Red Sandstone," which was quarried in the vicinity of Scone.
 Doubts over the authenticity of the stone at Westminster exist: a blog post by retired Scottish academic and writer of historical fiction Marie MacPherson shows that they date back at least two hundred years.

 A letter to the editor of the Morning Chronicle, dated 2 January 1819, states: